pwilliams-ck/snip-doc/README.md

 [here](https://www.alexedwards.net/), he has been teaching Go professionally for 10+ years.

-At its core, snip-doc will be based on the book's application dubbed _Snippetbox_.
+At it's core, snip-doc will be based on the book's application dubbed _Snippetbox_.
 It offers a straight forward text snippet upload tool, similar to Pastebin or Github Gists.
 I am changing the name to help signify the 2 different code bases when developing the project.